Laibafaisal/Stubblify---v2/README.md

 - ✅ Integrates **real-time weather and air quality data from APIs**
 - ✅ Predictions are displayed on a **secure, user-authenticated Django dashboard**

-## 🌟 Unique Value Proposition (USP)
-The power of Stubblify lies in **early-warning insights**:
-- 🛡️ Enables the **Punjab Safe Cities Authority (PSCA)** and policymakers to act proactively
-- 🚒 Supports preventive action and rapid deployment of resources
-- 📊 Helps monitor and evaluate **policy effectiveness**

 ## 🌍 Impact
 By combining **predictive accuracy** with **real-time usability**, Stubblify provides a transformative tool to:
 - Reduce smog and pollution